-In these passages Paul writes: “And in hope we have been saved, but hope that is seen is not hope; for why does one hope for what he sees?
+In this daily Bible reading Paul writes: “And in hope we have been saved, but hope that is seen is not hope; for why does one hope for what he sees?
 But if we hope for what we do not see, with perseverance we wait eagerly for it.”

-In my opinion, this passage clearly refutes the notion that one can be assured of one’s salvation; that one can know that he or she is saved and will go to Heaven.
-That notion demotivates a person from persevering and living rightly before God.
+In my opinion, this passage clearly refutes the notion that one can be assured of one’s salvation.
+I believe that a person cannot know that he or she is saved and will go to Heaven.
+Belief that one’s salvation is assured demotivates a person from persevering in living rightly before God.

 The Bible says that ‘we must endure to the end to be saved.’
 There will be trials along the way.
 Some of them will be very difficult.
 Unless we make the right choices during these trials, we will not stay on the narrow pathway that leads to Heaven.